What Chili Paste Substitute? – Best Spicy Alternatives

 Red pepper flakes

-Do you know that red pepper flakes are an excellent chili paste substitute?
 Try to make a sweet and spicy paste by mixing a tablespoon of pepper flakes, a bit of soy sauce, and a dash of sugar.
 The blend is perfect together with your appetizers.

 Pizza for my family is not complete without the hot sauce.
-Since I make pizza every weekend when everyone is around, I make sure to have a hot sauce anytime.
+Since I make pizza every weekend when everyone is around, I make sure to have hot sauce at any time.
 However, chili paste is thicker than hot sauce.
-Of course, hot sauce is far from being a paste, but because it is peppery hot, I consider it as an excellent chili paste substitute.

 If you are curious to try the hot sauce alternative, I suggest searching for the kind that has a lesser vinegar level.
 Chili paste does not have a vinegar taste.